tewald/rgbpi-addons/README.md

 If there is a [X] that means it Installs and Plays.
 I'll have a note at the end with some Info about it. if there is NO note or  [ ] **PLEASE LET ME KNOW** if it works for you

 Since we are using CRTs not all cores/emulators will look good.
-This all depends on the native resolution and fps of the gamnes
+This all depends on the native resolution and fps of the games

 #### Emulators